 THE BENEFITS OF SOFFIT

 Ventilation: Classic timber homes are at risk of a multitude of problems caused by improper ventilation along with ceilings.
-The installation of a soffit will guide airflow away from these delicate areas of your house.
-Hot and humid air will be expelled as the soffit will promote airflow.
+The installation of a soffit will guide air flow away from these delicate areas of your house.
+Hot and humid air will be expelled as the soffit will promote proper ventilation.

 Maintenance: Installing this ultra-important barrier to your structure will lessen any maintenance needed in the long run.
 The cellular PVC material is synthetically manufactured and means there is little to no corrosion over time.
 We recommend painting your soffit with 100% Acrylic Latex Exterior Paint to add to its durability.

-Aesthetics: You can have soffits custom-created with a variety of finishes to complement your home’s design.
+Aesthetics: You can have soffits custom-created with a variety of finishes, such as wood grain finishes, to complement your home’s design.
 The finishing is sleek, clean, and modern but still introduces a warm and welcoming tone to your home.
 You can choose between a multitude of tones to suit your style and create custom designs.
 The versatility of this addition is astounding and the possibilities are endless.

 SOFFIT VS EAVE

 These two components are two sides of the same structure.
 The eave is the roof edge that overhangs the outside walls of the building.
 These are often left open with exposed beams.
 The soffit is the covering that is placed on the underside of the eave to enclose any exposed elements.

 In the kitchen, these two elements co-exist and will be implemented depending on your design needs.
 In short, the soffit is the space between the cabinet and the ceiling.
 This space could be left open or used for lighting fixtures or decorative purposes.
 The Bulkhead would be the enclosing placed around the empty space if you require a more uniform look.